-This article was first published almost exactly a year ago, in March 2018, just before the Game Developer’s Conference that year.
-Some of the dates of events mentioned below will differ in 2019, but other than that – given that San Francisco is still expensive, and if you’re coming from certain majority-Muslim countries, impossible to visit – it’s still very relevant.
+This article was first published almost in March 2018, just before the Game Developer’s Conference that year.
+Some of the dates of events mentioned below will differ, but other than that, it’s still very relevant.

 Most industries, most activities, have their mothership.
 Their centre.
 One place or event with an inexorable gravitational pull, that draws everyone in siren song.